Taxel/PlexTraktSync/README.md

 [pipenv]: https://pipenv.pypa.io/

-After that, rename the `.env_example` file to `.env`.

-The data you have to put into this file will be printed out by `python3 get_env_data.py`, so execute this script and follow the instructions.
 To connect to Trakt you need to create a new API app: Visit `https://trakt.tv/oauth/applications/new`, give it a meaningful name and enter `urn:ietf:wg:oauth:2.0:oob`as the redirect url.
 You can leave Javascript origins and the checkboxes blank.

+If your Plex server is not on localhost, edit base_url in `config.json` file.

-After that you're done. run `python3 main.py`.
+Then, run `python3 main.py`.

+At first run, you will be asked to setup Trakt and Plex access.
+Follow the instructions, your credentials and API keys will be stored in `.env` and `.pytrakt.json` files.
 You can take a look at the progress in the `last_update.log` file which will be created.

 Personally, I run this script in a cronjob every two hours.
 On Mac this worked by adding the line: